jotaeme890/java_capitulo_1/README.md

-# Hello, this is the first try.
+# Hello, my name is Javier and this is my repository of my classwork.